harshalx/aws-automation/README.md

 ## Clone this repo
 clone this repo to your working environment

-## run the demo
+## Run the demo
-1) Run this command
+Run this command

 `teraform plan`

 Ensure there are no errors

-2) Then run
+Then run

 `terraform apply`

-This will create the entire group of resources right from a VPC to router to internet gateway to your aws instance, install docker on it and then install the relevant container.
+This will create the following

+1. vpc
+2. router
+3. internet gateway
+4. subnet
+5. ec2 instance [with docker installed]